 Allergic and Irritant Contact Dermatitis

 In case, you observe your dog scratching a lot and losing patches of hair, then it is plausible that some kind of skin allergy may be the cause.
 Your dog can have an allergic reaction to antibiotics applied to the skin, metals such as nickel, materials such as rubber, wool, plastic, chemical dyes, and carpet deodorizers.
-With multiple exposure to the irritant substances, the dog may develop small bumps and blisters on the skin, accompanied by hair loss and itching.
-The best way to control dog allergies is to remove the allergens from the dog's environment.

 An allergic reaction to something that the dog inhales, such as pollen, house mites and mold atopy, causes hair loss and itching in dogs.
 Usually, these symptoms are accompanied by development of infection or hot spots.